Notice a few damp spots in your living room or kitchen walls?

 1. Identify The Source Of The Leak

-With water leaking into the wall of your house, it is only natural to panic and wonders what's wrong with your plumbing system.
-But, if you take a few moments to investigate, you'll get to the bottom of the matter.
+With water leaking into the wall of your house, it is only natural to panic and wonder what’s wrong with your plumbing system.
+But if you take a few moments to investigate, you’ll get to the bottom of the matter.

-Firstly, check the interior plumbing for defects by checking the water meter.
-Make sure to turn off all the faucets and taps in your house before noting the water reading.
-Wait for at least three or four hours without using any fixtures and recheck the reading.
+First, check the interior plumbing for defects by checking the water meter.
+Turn off all the faucets and taps before noting the water reading.
+Wait for at least three or four hours without fixtures and recheck the reading.
 If the amount of water used has increased, you can be sure it might be an internal plumbing leak.

-Check for other issues like clogged gutters or improper caulking and exterior plumbing parts when the reading comes unchanged.
+When the reading is unchanged, check for other issues like clogged gutters, improper caulking, and exterior plumbing.
 However, this issue could also arise due to improper drainage, cracked pipes or other damages.
 If you have access to tools, use them to find the source of the leaks at home.

 A. Infrared Camera

-As the name suggests, this camera uses an optical system to detect the energy levels and temperature of the area required.
-This system works by moving the camera along the walls to find a hard place.
-If one spot on the wall appears to be more relaxed than the rest of the area, it's possible that water has leaked out and collected there.
+As the name suggests, this camera uses an optical system to detect the area’s required energy levels and temperature.
+This system moves the camera along the walls to find a hard place.
+If one spot on the wall appears more relaxed than the rest of the area, water may have leaked and collected there.

 B. Moisture Meter